Associate Professor Maartje Maria Abbenhuis

 BA(Hons), PhD (Canterbury)

 Maartje Abbenhuis is a historian of neutrality and internationalism, particularly in Europe in the period 1815 - 1919.
 She has published a book on the maintenance of neutrality by the Netherlands in the First World War, entitled The Art of Staying Neutral.
 The Netherlands in the First World War, 1914 - 1918 (Amsterdam University Press, 2006).
-Her latest book, An Age of Neutrals.
+Her book An Age of Neutrals.
 Great Power Politics 1815 - 1914 was released by Cambridge University Press in 2014 and won a Choice Outstanding Academic Title award.
+Her latest book The Hague Conferences in International Politics 1898-1915 will appear later this year, published by Bloomsbury (London).

-She has co-edited four academic collections, three with her colleage Dr Sara Buttsworth: Restaging War in the Western World.
+She has co-edited five academic collections, three with her colleage Dr Sara Buttsworth: Restaging War in the Western World.
 Non-Combatant Experiences 1890 - Today (Palgrave 2009); Monsters in the Mirror.
-Representations of Nazism in Post-War Popular Culture (Praeger, 2010); War, Myths and Fairy Tales (Palgrave, 2017); and one with Chris Barber and Annalise Higgins, War, Peace and International Order.
-The Legacies of the Hague Peace Conferences of 1898 and 1907 (Routledge, 2017).
+Representations of Nazism in Post-War Popular Culture (Praeger, 2010); War, Myths and Fairy Tales (Palgrave, 2017); one with Chris Barber and Annalise Higgins, War, Peace and International Order.
+The Legacies of the Hague Peace Conferences of 1898 and 1907 (Routledge, 2017); her latest co-edited collection The Myriad Legacies of 1917: A Year of War and Revolution (Palgrave, 2018) was the product of a highly successful international conference held in Wellington in 2017.

 Neutrality often makes life difficult - this First World War cartoon shows the neutral Netherlands squashed between the might of Great Britain and Germany